raspberrypi/documentation/configuration/device-tree.md

 On Raspberry Pi it is the job of the loader (one of the start*.elf images) to combine overlays with an appropriate base device tree, and then to pass a fully resolved device tree to the kernel.
 The base device trees are located alongside start.elf in the FAT partition (/boot from linux), named `bcm2708-rpi-b.dtb` and `bcm2708-rpi-b-plus.dtb`.
 Here, the presence or absence of the "-plus" is the significant thing, not the "b" -- Model A's and A+'s will use the "b" and "b-plus" variants, respectively.
 This selection is automatic, and allows the same SD card image to be used in a variety of devices.

 N.B.
 DT and ATAGs are mutually exclusive.
 As a result, passing a DT blob to a kernel that doesn't understand it causes a boot failure.
-To guard against this, the loader checks kernel images for DT-compatibility, which is marked by a trailer added by the mkknlimg utility (found [here](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg)).
+To guard against this, the loader checks kernel images for DT-compatibility, which is marked by a trailer added by the mkknlimg utility (found [here](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg), or in the scripts directory of a recent kernel source tree).
 Any kernel without a trailer is assumed to be non-DT-capable.

 In order to manage device tree and overlays, the loader supports a number of new `config.txt` directives: